garretfick/garretfick.github.io/_posts/2013-09-15-lookup-table-for-faster-character-checks.md

 }
 ```

-Instead, I decided to implement a lookup table, where I precalculated correct characters
+Instead, I decided to implement a lookup table, where I pre-calculated correct characters

 ```
 // Valid characters encoded as a table